 Micah refers to the redemption or rescuing of Israel and then says that this act of rescue was a demonstration of the righteousness of God.
-Now this sounds very different to what we have been led to believe.
+Now, this sounds very different from what we have been led to believe.
 The righteousness of God demands that broken people be rescued and redeemed!

 Righteousness is about rescuing broken people not damning people for breaking laws!

 1 In you, LORD, I have taken refuge; let me never be put to shame.
 2 In your righteousness, rescue me and deliver me; turn your ear to me and save me.